AyeZeeCodes/wally-da-walrus/README.md

-# _Calculator_
+# _Wally the Walrus - A Wesite_

-#### _A JavaScript application for a calculator, May 18th 2016_
+#### _Website for Wally, a Privateer, May 18th 2016_

 #### By _**Alex Zerbach and J. Ryan Conklin**_

 ## Description

-_This is a JavaScript application for a calculator, utilizing lessons learned at Epicodus_
+_This is a website made at Epicodus to integrate JavaScript, HTML, CSS and Bootstrap._

 ## Setup/Installation Requirements

-* _This is a great place_
-* _to list setup instructions_
-* _in a simple_
-* _easy-to-understand_
-* _format_

-_{Leave nothing to chance!
-You want it to be easy for potential users, employers and collaborators to run your app.
-Do I need to run a server?
-How should I set up my databases?
-Is there other code this app depends on?}_
+_Load the webpage!_

 ## Known Bugs

-_{Are there issues that have not yet been resolved that you want to let users know you know?
-Outline any issues that would impact use of your application.
-Share any workarounds that are in place. }_
+_No one actually lives to tell the story of Wally, so lorem ipsum text  has been included under Read More._

 ## Support and contact details

-_{Let people know what to do if they run into any issues or have questions, ideas or concerns.
-Encourage them to contact you or make a contribution to the code.}_
+_Contact Alex or Ryan to talk about the secret story of Wally._

 ## Technologies Used

-_JavaScript, and HTML._
+_JavaScript, CSS, Bootstrap and HTML._

 ### License